BAMB00SEVEN/Know_Z3R0/Task_zer0/Backend_tools.md

 -----

 And you're all set\!
 With **ngspice** and **magic** installed, you now have a powerful suite for analog simulation and physical layout design.

+🤯🤯🤯**A note from the author: If you are stuck at any point then i request you to go and use your favorite AI tools as it can help you so much in terms of troubleshooting and saving your time**